An application for the TESOL Doctor of Education (Ed.D) Program must include the following:

 - A resume documenting a minimum of 4 years experience in some aspect of TESOL (teaching, teacher education or publishing).

-- An outline (1,000 words) of the research that the applicant envisions undertaking for the dissertation.
+- An outline (1,000 words) of the possible research that the applicant envisions undertaking for the dissertation that demonstrates his/her research experience and abilities.

 Three references attesting to personal and professional qualifications.
 One reference must be from each of the following: